TannerGilbert/LoRa-Introduction/RFM95_example/README.md

 }
 ```

-Lets break this down piece by piece:
+Let's break this down piece by piece:

 It starts by including the needed libraries.